- slide 1 of 4

 Answer: To assuage colonial fears.

-On September 12, 1787, shortly after the finishing touches had been put on the new United States Constitution, George Mason, a delegate from Virginia, pointed out a serious omission, the absence of a bill of rights.
-He felt a bill of rights would appease the people who feared a too powerful central government, and that one could be drafted in a few hours based on various state constitutions, the most notable being his own Virginia Declaration of Rights.
+On September 12, 1787, shortly after the finishing touches had been put on the new United States Constitution, George Mason, a delegate from Virginia, pointed out a serious omission--the absence of a bill of rights.
+He felt a bill of rights would appease the people who feared a too-powerful central government, and believed such a bill could be drafted in a few hours based on various state constitutions, the most notable being his own Virginia Declaration of Rights.
 His motion was not seconded and the Constitution went forth without a bill of rights.